 If your reception venue has a unique annex or outdoor space, cocktail hour is the time to use it.
-Balconies, patios, rooftops, poolside … something outside on a nice evening will immediately set the party tone.
+Balconies, patios, rooftops, poolside…something outside on a nice evening will immediately set the party tone.
 Keep this space available throughout the event, so guests can step out for some fresh air or a quick phone call later on.

 Be Smart About Seating

 Scatter a few high-top tables (one per 10 to 25 guests) throughout the space, and include a few low-seat tables as well for older attendees that might not be able to stand for long periods of time.
 (Lounge furniture also solves this issue and in an infinitely more Insta-worthy way).
-Overall, you’re not looking to situate more than 30 percent of your party during cocktail hour.
+Overall, you’re not looking to seat more than 30 percent of your party during cocktail hour.

 Have a Few Major Décor Moments